Resources for Admitted MPH Full-time Students

 Key Dates - Mark Your Calendar

-April 15, 2016 OR within 2 weeks of receiving admission letter: Confirm acceptance of our offer for admission.
-Complete the Admissions Reply Form and Deposit Form at the Admitted Students website.
-To log in, use the username "Welcome2" and the password "JHSPH".
+April 15, 2017 OR within 2 weeks of receiving admission letter: Confirm acceptance of our offer for admission.
 (MSN/MPH Students: Please confirm your acceptance of the admission offer through the School of Nursing Admissions Office.)

-A Facebook group will soon be created for the incoming Johns Hopkins School of Public Health MPH Class of 2017 for you to begin connecting with your future classmates.
+A Facebook group has been created for the incoming Johns Hopkins School of Public Health MPH Class of 2018 for you to begin connecting with your future classmates.

-A Linked-In MPH Class of 2017: Johns Hopkins Bloomberg School of Public Health group will also be created shortly and you are encouraged to join this group as well when the group is formed.
+A Linked-In MPH Class of 2018: Johns Hopkins Bloomberg School of Public Health group has been created and you are encouraged to join this group as well.

 Visit the School